ReferenZ18/EDM-V3/README.md

 # EDM-V3
-This is my profile for my EDM subject, where I have compiled various activities.
+This is my profile for my EDM subject, where I have compiled various activities and projects.
 ## About Me
 Hello, My name is Renz Kenneth C. Macula and i'm currently taking my first year BSIS in City College of Angeles.
 ## Education